Deep house: History

+While Chicago defined and named both house and deep house, there were parallel developments in New York and New Jersey, where post-disco DJs and producers like Timmy Regisford, Boyd Jarvis, Larry Levan and Tony Humphries combined sophisticated soul song structures with extremely high production values and increasingly electronic instrumentation.
+Likewise in Detroit, a sophisticated house sound developed alongside the techno the city is better known for; deep house DJs Alton Miller and Chez Damier (who would become a regular production partner of Ron Trent's) were both early residents at the Music Institute alongside names better known for techno, while many names in the second wave of Detroit techno including Carl Craig, Blake Baxter, Kelli Hand and Stacey Pullen made soulful, instrumental house music too.

+In the early 1990s, the Chicago house scene was evolving, and deeper, jazzier and more eclectic strains were emerging blending house with hip-hop, disco and soul.
+DJ Heather was a leading figure in this second wave, as were Derrick Carter and many artists associated with Cajmere and his Cajual label.
+In New York too, the sound evolved, with labels like Strictly Rhythm, Nu Groove, Nervous and 4th Floor becoming synonymous with deep house for international audiences.
+Throughout the 90s, deep house extensively cross-pollinated with other emerging club sounds internationally which emphasised jazz-inspired sophistication, including nu jazz and broken beat, as well as with experimental electronica via artists like Matthew Herbert and Terre Thaemlitz aka DJ Sprinkles.

 In the 2000s and 2010s, the genre remained very popular.
-By around mid/late 2010s, however, the perception of the genre was resulting in a sense that some house music was being labeled "deep" inappropriately, and the term has since been used to encapsulate various types of bassline-driven house music, later named Brazilian bass or slap house, as the genre evolves from its historical origins.
+By around mid/late 2010s, however, the perception of the genre was resulting in a sense that some house music was being labeled "deep" inappropriately, and the term has since been used to encapsulate various types of bassline-driven house music, later named Brazilian bass, slap house or deep tech as the genre evolved from its historical origins.
+However throughout this period particular scenes and collectives around the world kept the more soul-focused, hypnotic sense of deep house.
+These included Theo Parrish, Moodymann and Rick Wilhite in Detroit; Jimpster, AtJazz and Phil Asher in the UK; Henrik Schwarz, Âme and Dixon in Germany, and the Mule Musiq label in Japan.

-Artists, DJs and record labels
+Artists, DJs, and record labels

 For a list of deep house producers and disc jockeys, see: Deep house musicians.

 Record labels of the genre include Alleviated Records (Larry Heard), Madhouse Records.
 Inc (Kerri Chandler), AFTR:HRS, Glasgow Underground, Naked Music, Om Records, Peacefrog Records and Soma.
 Examples of deep house albums from artists known from other genres include The Martyr Mantras (1990) and Modernism: A New Decade (1989) from The Style Council.